himmAllRight/himmAllRight-source/resources/templates/md/posts/Ansible-On-Pi-Cluster.md

 ## Setup SSH Keys
 Well... *almost* happy.

-Ansible's default communication method is ssh, and by default, `ssh` prompts me for passwords to loging, which Ansible did not like.
+Ansible's main method of communication is via ssh, which by default, prompts me for a password when connecting.
 Ansible *really* hates passwords.
-So, I had to configure ssh to use keys.
-Honestly, this is proabaly a good step to do regardless, now that the ryan account no longer needs a password when running `sudo`.
-To do this, I sent the already generated public key on my [main computer](../../pages/homelab/#alakazam), to the pis, and appended it to each of their `authorized_keys` file.
-This can all be done using a magical pipe command:
+So, I had to configure ssh to use keys instead.
+Honestly, this is proabaly a good step to do regardless, now that the `ryan` account no longer uses a password when running `sudo`.
+To setup key-based logins, I appended the contents of my [main computer](../../pages/homelab/#alakazam)'s ssh public key*, to each pi's `authorized_keys` file.
+This can all be done using a magic one-line pipe command (x3, one for each pi):

 ```
 cat ~/.ssh/id_rsa.pub | ssh pi0 "cat >> ~/.ssh/authorized_keys"